droideck/ansible-ds389-repl-monitoring/README.md

 The Ansible 389 DS Replication Monitoring Project is designed to facilitate the monitoring and logging of replication lag on 389 DS agreements across an entire topology.
 Utilizing CSN and etime values, the project offers capabilities to detect and log instances where replication is lagging behind a pre-defined threshold.
 The data is gathered and stored in the user-defined directory in CSV and PNG graph formats.

+## Requirements

+- Ansible 2.9 or later
+- Python 3.6 or later
+- 389 Directory Server instances

 ## Installation

 1. **Clone the Repository:**